 Since 2015, the city council has lamented over how to regulate the growing industry.
 Homeowners in the tourist town can make extra money renting their properties through sites like Airbnb and Vrbo.
 However, those owning homes and not interested in renting have complained that the constant flow of strangers coming and going is disruptive.

-“We had gotten to the point where we were spending more time on short-term rentals than anything else,” Wood said when asked about him and Jones’ plan.
+“We had gotten to the point where we were spending more time on short-term rentals than anything else,” Wood said when asked about he and Jones’ plan.

 “The permit to operate would be issued by planning,” said Bobby Tajan, Virginia Beach’s planning director.
 “We would obtain an application similar to what we have now and we would require [the property owner] to provide us with all the information … we’d be able to keep track of it without doing the conditional use process.”